-The results presented here come from our effort to produce different formulations in solving the problem at hand.
+The results presented here come from our effort to produce different forms to solve this problem.
 The goal is to use a variety of methods that illustrate the approach that the authors use in the evaluation of series and integrals.
 The original question is relatively simple, so it is a perfect example to motivate these methods.
-The reader will travel to the world of Special Functions, Symbolic Computational Systems/Languages and Automatic Proofs.
+The reader will travel to the world of Special Functions, Symbolic Computational Systems/Languages, Automatic Proofs and Probability.
 Many of the solutions will lead to the evaluation of definite integrals.
-Aside from classical and symbolic methods, the authors have chosen the table of integrals by I.S.
-Gradshteyn and I.M.
-Ryzhik [6] as the main source for definite integrals.
-The reliability of the entries in this table is of interest to the fourth author.
+Aside from classical and symbolic methods, the authors have chosen the table of integrals by I. S. Gradshteyn and